Rut955 rut9_r_00.07.06.16 Question concerning Event Reporting

 Could you please create a backup for your device to avoid losing your configurations?
 You can find instructions on how to do that here.
 Once you’ve done that, for testing purposes, please reset your device to factory defaults as described here.
 After the reset, check if the same issue occurs.

-Additionally, while testing events reporting, you can log in to SSH/CLI (CLI Guide) and execute thelogread -fcommand.
+Additionally, while testing events reporting, you can log in to SSH/CLI (CLI Guide) and execute the logread -f command.
 This will show logs in real-time, allowing you to see if the email was sent or if there are any additional logs that could help identify the cause of the issue.

 Good morning Marija,

-Thank you for your answer.
-I carried out the test according to your instructions.
 I would like to point out that I had already reset the device to factory defaults and reconfigured it after flashing 07.06.16.
 But no matter, I did the factory reset again.
-I only carried out the tests with the failover events; that seemed sufficiently significant to me.
-The test sequences follow.

 Test preparation: